opencv/opencv/modules/ocl/doc/matrix_reductions.rst

 .. ocv:function:: Scalar ocl::sqrSum(const oclMat &m)

-    :param m: The Source image of all depth
+    :param m: The Source image of all depth.

 Counts the squared sum of matrix elements for each channel.